CBIIT/bento-frontend/src/bento-core/GlobalSearch/SearchResults/README.md

 [
   {
     name: 'Cases',                                         // string|function – The name of the tab to display
+    field: 'subject',                                      // string – The field to search on.
+Passed to the `getTabData` function
     classes: {},                                           // object – Specific classes to apply TO ONLY THIS TAB
     count: 0,                                              // number – The total number of results for this tab
     value: '2',                                            // number|string – The value of the tab.
 Used to determine which tab is active
-    getData: async (search, pageSize, currentPage) => {},  // function – The function used to fetch the data for this tab.
-Should return an array of results.
   },

   // ... repeating